Agency (film)

-The Agency or Agency (known as Mind Games on video) is a 1981 Canadian thriller drama film directed by George Kaczender.
+Agency (known as Mind Games on video) is a 1981 Canadian thriller drama film directed by George Kaczender.
 The film was written by Noel Hynd.

 Based on a novel by Paul Gottlieb, it is a thriller involving creative director Philip Morgan (Lee Majors) who discovers the advertising agency he works for, run by Ted Quinn (Robert Mitchum), is using subliminal advertising to manipulate a senatorial election.
 It features appearances by Canadian actors Saul Rubinek as a copywriter (earning a "Best Supporting Actor" Genie nomination), Jonathan Welsh as a police detective, and familiar supporting players Michael Kirby and Gary Reineke as hitmen, and Hugh Webster as a prison inmate.

 The film was shot on locations in Montreal and rural Quebec.

+Home media

+A low-resolution DVD transfer of the film was released in Australia by Flashback Entertainment (cat.
+8206).